Caf Champions League review: TP Mazembe in historic 8-0 win over Club Africain, Ahly Ahly crash Simba 5-0 | Goal.com

 With the contest appearing to be swinging in favour of Vita, Cherif clawed back into the match two minutes before the final whistle to level matters.

-In another Group D encounter in Alexandria, Al Ahly appeared to be on course to match TP Mazembe’s record but however managed a 5-0 demolition of Tanzanian giants Simba SC.
+In another Group D encounter in Alexandria, Al Ahly appeared to be on course to match TP Mazembe’s record but they could only manage a 5-0 demolition of Tanzanian giants Simba SC.

-Scoring all the five goals in the first half, Al Ahly threatened to even reach a dozen goals in this match but Simba came back from the halftime break able to limit the damage.
+Scoring all the five goals in the first half, Al Ahly threatened to even reach a dozen goals in this match but Simba came back from the half-time able to limit the damage.

-Al Ahly remain leaders of Group D with three points ahead of second-placed AS Vita.

-For Simba, it was a second consecutive game for them to concede five goals after suffering a defeat by a similar scoreline to Vita away again.
+For Simba, it was a second consecutive game for them to concede five goals after suffering a defeat by a similar scoreline to Vita away in their previous match.

 Maaloul returned to assist Ajayi for Ahly’s third goal in the 31st minute while El Shahat provided for Nedved two minutes later.

-El Shahat completed his third assist as he again fed Nedved who notched up his double five minutes before the break.
+El Shahat completed his third assist as he again set up Nedved, who notched up his double five minutes before the break.

-Although they failed to score more after the restart, Al Ahly still recorded the big win, while Simba could return home with questions on how they have shipped in 10 goals in two matches.
+Although they failed to score more after the restart, Al Ahly still recorded their biggest win of the campaign, while Simba could return only home with questions on how they have shipped in 10 goals in two matches.

 Elsewhere in Bulawayo, Horoya collected their first set of points with a 1-0 away win over Zimbabwean champions FC Platinum in Group B.

-Defender Hamed Marius Assoko scored from the penalty spot for the all-important goal that separated the two sides as FC Platinum remained winless and goalless after three group games.
+Defender Hamed Marius Assoko scored from the penalty spot to separate the two sides as FC Platinum remained winless and goalless after three group games.

 Horoya are now third in this pool led by Orlando Pirates as FC Platinum dropped to bottom place.

-The platinum miners started promising with Kelvin Madzongwe narrowly missing target twice as Horoya looked vulnerable.
+The platinum miners started promising with Kelvin Madzongwe narrowly missing the target twice as Horoya looked vulnerable.